aluxnimm/outlookcaldavsynchronizer/README.md

 - **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
 - **Deactivate** If activated, current profile is not synced anymore without the need to delete the profile.

-When adding a new profile you can choose between a generic CalDAV/CardDAV and a google profile to simplify the google profile creation.
+When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for Fruux, Posteo, Yandex and GMX where the DAV Url for autodiscovery is already entered.

 The following properties need to be set for a new generic profile:

 - *Profile name*: An arbitrary name for the profile, which will be displayed at the associated tab.
 - - *Outlook settings*:
 	- **Outlook Folder:** Outlook folder that should be used for synchronization.
 You can choose a calendar, contact or task folder.
 Depending on the folder type, the matching server resource type in the server settings must be used.
-	- **Synchronize items immediately after change** Trigger a partial synchronization run immediately an item is created, changed or deleted in Outlook via the Inspector dialog, works only for Appointments at the moment!
+	- **Synchronize items immediately after change** Trigger a partial synchronization run immediately after an item is created, changed or deleted in Outlook (with a 10 seconds delay).
 - *Server settings*:
 	- **DAV Url:** URL of the remote CalDAV or CardDAV server.
 You should use a HTTPS connection here for security reason!
 The Url must end with a **/** e.g. **https://myserver.com/**
 	- If you only have a self signed certificate, add the self signed cert to the Local Computer Trusted Root Certification Authorities.
 You can import the cert by running the MMC as Administrator.
 If that fails, see section *'Advanced options'*
 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
+	- ** Use IMAP/POP3 Account Password** Instead of entering the password you can use the IMAP/Pop3 Password from the Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile.
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer.
 	- **Network and proxy options**: Here you can configure advanced network options and proxy settings.
 		- **Close connection after each request** Don't use KeepAlive for servers which don't support it.